-Holley Fowler Martens serves as a trustee and administrator for The Char and Chuck Fowler Family Foundation.
+Holley Fowler Martens serves as board president for The Char and Chuck Fowler Family Foundation.
 She integrates her social work background in her role as Foundation administrator, bringing a unique perspective to the grant making process.

 Upon graduating from CWRU Mandel School of Applied Social Sciences in 2007, Holley was employed by Shaker Heights Youth Center and placed in Student Assistance at Shaker Heights Middle School.
 There she worked with students, families, and school staff on student academic success and school affiliation.
 She created partnerships with prevention providers and coalitions in NE Ohio while organizing community engagement programs and projects pertaining to student social and emotional health.
 She also facilitated groups focusing on social, therapeutic, leadership and violence prevention utilizing evidence – based curriculum.